nextflow-io/nextflow/docs/cli.md

 `-with-charliecloud`
 : Enable process execution in a Charliecloud container.

+`-with-cloudcache`
+: Enable the use of the Cloud cache plugin for storing cache metadata to an object storage bucket.

 `-with-conda`
 : Use the specified Conda environment package or file (must end with `.yml` or `.yaml`)